We Spoke to Mrs. Nevada 2017 – Here’s Her Career Advice

 You are the founder of fitnessbyeve.com, a very creative site with beautiful images, videos and engaging content.
 What inspired you to start the site?
 Do you do all of this yourself?
 If so, can you provide some essential tips for aspiring bloggers who would like to follow in your footsteps?

-Thank you, it’s been a labor of love and is something that’s definitely taken a lot of time both to create content and to grow.
+ED: Thank you, it’s been a labor of love and is something that’s definitely taken a lot of time both to create content and to grow.
 The blog originally started as AngelVDevil which I thought was a clever name to represent the struggle we all have with the good and bad voices in our head “I should work out versus, No, you’re fine, stay home and drink wine!” but horrible for SEO.
 A few years later I changed it to fitnessbyeve.com, which clearly says what it’s about, and was the start of creating my personal brand.
 I started the site to share my struggle with finding the balance after competing both in NPC and WBFF fitness shows, and to show others they’re not alone, we all face the same struggles.
-As a certified REPS and NASM trainer I started adding resources which include workouts, goal setting, recipes, lifestyle videos and reviews to help others get in shape and stay in shape while not sacrificing everything they love.
+As a certified REPS and NASM trainer, I started adding resources which include workouts, goal setting, recipes, lifestyle videos and reviews to help others get in shape and stay in shape while not sacrificing everything they love.
 Having lost an aunt in her 40’s to Type 2 diabetes which was related to obesity, I’m committed to combatting the obesity epidemic which is the cause of so many chronic diseases.

 I created the fitnessbyeve website and content myself to keep it authentic.
 I set up the website on Squarespace, which although it says it’s for anyone, was definitely a long and frustrating learning experience!
 Thankfully, they have great customer support.
 I’m always reading new articles on how to use all of the different marketing elements of the site and make it as visually appealing as possible.
-When setting up your blog, 2 main points to consider are to know your purpose and know your audience.
+When setting up your blog, two main points to consider are to know your purpose and know your audience.
 Collaborations are a great way to get more content and also share your content to get traffic to your site.
 Also, make sure that you have the time for it and schedule the time you’ll spend on it like you do any other work activity in your life.

 Don’t wait until you think you’re ready, start today and learn as you go.
 There will never be a perfect time.